checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

 ---
 title: Migrating from Puppeteer to Playwright
 description: >-
   How does one migrate existing scripts from Puppeteer to Playwright?
-How much time and effort is needed?
-What are the needed code-level changes, and what new features and approaches does the switch enable?
-Last but not least, is it advisable to invest time in migrating in the first place?
+How much time and effort is needed, what are the required code-level changes, and what new features and approaches does the switch enable?
 author: Giovanni Rago
 avatar: 'images/avatars/giovanni-rago.png'
 ---